 It’s easy to see why these two features are so desirable.
-C is the standard choice for system, network, and other low-level programming.
+C is de-facto the standard language for system, network, and other low-level programming tasks.
 You can find the C implementation of any protocol, any checksum calculation algorithm, any cryptographic algorithm.
 On top of that, C-structs and pointer arithmetic offer the best way of dealing with binary buffers!

-I looked around in hopes of finding such a language.
-To my surprise, nothing was available.
-The scripting language I needed simply did not exist!
+We looked around in hopes of finding such a language but to our surprise, nothing was available.
+The scripting language we needed simply did not exist!
 I know, right?
-There are almost 700 languages on the Wikipedia page listing all notable programming languages, and none offered safe-scripting, pointer-supporting version of C!
+There are almost 700 languages on the Wikipedia page listing all notable programming languages, and there is no ready-to-use scripting dialect of C with safe pointers!

-To fix this ridiculous situation I have invented the Jancy scripting language.
+To fix this ridiculous situation we designed and created the Jancy scripting language.
 While featuring a high level of source and binary compatibility with C, Jancy provides safe pointers and safe pointer arithmetic.
-It also has a plethora of other delicious IO-related features such as built-in regular expression-based Lexer generator, scheduled function pointers, reactive programming, and much much more.
+It also has plenty of other delicious IO-related features such as built-in regular expression-based Lexer generator, scheduled function pointers, reactive programming, and much much more.